About Hunnedalen Waterfalls

 The road continued beyond Dirdal towards Gjesdal, where the Fv45 then hooked up with the E39 bound for Stavanger or Kristiansand.

-The Hunnedalen Waterfalls span multiple municipalities and counties.
+The Hunnedalen Waterfalls span multiple municipalities and counties in Southern Norway.
 It started at the Valle Municipality in Aust-Agder County, passed through the Sirdal County in Vest-Agder County, and ended around the Gjesdal Municipality in Rogaland County.
 For information or inquiries about the area as well as current conditions, visit the local government websites here, here, and here.

 Note the stretch between Rysstad and Suleskard was on Fv337, Fv987, and Fv975 (the road kept changing numbers as we went from one municipality and/or county to the next).